cvklein/wisdom-of-crowds/paper.md

 Most of what we know we know because we learned about it from other people. \emph{Social epistemology} is the subfield of philosophy that studies how knowledge and justification depend on the testimony of others [@goldman1999knowledge].
 In recent years, social epistemologists have moved away from considering dyadic relationships between individuals to consider the ways in which social epistemic \emph{networks} shape the information we receive [@o2019misinformation; @alfano2020humility].
 A focus on networks has been influential because it allows philosophers to connect their concerns to the substantial body of empirical and simulation work on real-world networks and their graph-theoretic properties.

  Broadly speaking, individuals are in a better epistemic position if they are receiving information from diverse and independent sources, with the more diversity and independence the better.
 Sullivan et al. quantified this relationship by introducing the idea of an $m,k$-observer.
 Given a graph $G$, say that a node $n$ is an $m,k$-observer just in case it receives information from a set of at least $k$ different nodes which are pairwise at least $m$ steps away from one another, when considered on the subgraph of $G$ that does not contain $n$.
 If $G$ is directed, then candidate sources must be at least $m$ steps away in both directions.
-They then define the measure  $S(n)$ is just the largest $mk$ such that $n$ is an $m,k$-observer.
-The present package provides an efficient implementation of this and related concepts, as well as code to generate graphs comparable with the original paper.
+The present package provides an efficient method to calculate this measure (and other derived concepts) on arbitrary graphs.

 # Statement of need

 [@SullivanVulnerability20] showed the utility of epistemically profiling networks.
-However, they relied on a proof-of-concept, closed-source implementation on a small graph. `wisdom_of_crowds` was developed as a ground-up, open-source reimplementation in Python, optimized to be usable on much larger networks.
+However, they relied on a proof-of-concept, closed-source implementation run on a small graph. `wisdom_of_crowds` was developed as a ground-up, open-source reimplementation in Python, optimized to be usable on much larger networks.

 The field of computational philosophy [@sep-computational-philosophy] is in its infancy, and still lacks accessible tools.
-The primary tools used have been the closed-source program Laputa [@olsson2011simulation] and scripts written for the agent-based modelling program NetLogo.
+The primary tools used have been the closed-source program Laputa [@olsson2011simulation] and scripts written for the agent-based modelling Software NetLogo.
 The development of `wisdom_of_crowds` is not only valuable in its own right, but is meant as a push towards replicability and accessibility by the use of open-source Python tools.

 # The `wisdom_of_crowds` package

-The core of the `wisdom_of_crowds` package is a class `Crowd`. `Crowd` is initialized with a \textit{NetworkX} graph (encapsulating the social network's edges and nodes), and provides various functions to calculate the metrics defined above.
-Much of the heavy lifting is done by the `Crowd.is_mk_observer(n,m,k)` , which returns `True` just in case node $n$ is an $m,k$-observer.
+The core of the `wisdom_of_crowds` package is a class `Crowd`. `Crowd` is initialized with a \textit{NetworkX} graph (encapsulating the social network's edges and nodes), and provides various functions to calculate derived metrics.
+Much of the heavy lifting is done by the `Crowd.is_mk_observer(n,m,k)`, which returns `True` just in case node $n$ is an $m,k$-observer.

-Determining whether a node is an $m,k$-observer is combines multiple shortest-path problems with a clique-finding problem.
+Determining whether a node is an $m,k$-observer requires solving multiple shortest-path problems with a clique-finding problem.
 On the assumption that most uses will involve looping over many nodes in $G$, the combination of caching shortest paths and greedy clique-finding will minimize the overall computational effort needed [@VassilevskaEfficient09].

 The remainder of the package are convenience functions for calculating and displaying various parameters defined by Sullivan et al.